dongminlee94/data-pipeline-kafka-docker/README.md

 }
 ```

-As shown in the landscape, we can see that the Glue process consumes the data in the `iris_data` topic, updates the type and value of the data, and then produces it to the `new_iris_data` topic.
+As shown in the landscape, you can confirm that the Glue process consumes the data in the `iris_data` topic, updates the type and value of the data, and then produces it to the `new_iris_data` topic.

 Let's make the data pipeline using Kafka together with this repository!